 Asking only an open-ended “Do you feel you have the freedom to decide how to do your work?” may throw up some interesting responses, but gauging whether you’ve improved a few months down the line, will be far less scientific.
 In contrast, open-ended questions are most useful when they gather input and ideas on specific or time-sensitive subjects.

-Recently, several HR leaders who have made open-ended questions and integral part of their Peakon engagement surveys, shared their most effective questions with us.
-We’ve now added these question to Peakon’s question library for you to try in your organisation:
+Several HR leaders who have made open-ended questions an integral part of their employee engagement surveys recently shared their most effective questions with us.
+We’ve now added these question to Peakon’s question library for you to try in your own organisation:

 - If you had a magic wand, what’s the one thing you would change about [company name]?
 The obviously fanciful element of this question prompts people to be a little more imaginative – but also more honest and straight talking – rather than tempering their responses based on what they think is possible.

 - What do you think our core values are?
 Whether those carefully thought out company values are really what employees experience everyday should be of interest to any leader.

 - What’s the one thing that would improve your productivity right now?
 As opposed to the more imaginative “magic wand” question, this delivers very practical responses as to what employees need.

 - What’s on your mind right now that you would like to tell us?
 One of the beauties of open-ended questions is they enable respondent to set the agenda to a certain extend.
 This question is a good example of that, and can capture important feedback that falls outside other questions.